US Nuclear Power Policy

 Since the beginnings of the commercial use of nuclear power in the USA, used fuel assemblies have been stored under water in pools (and later in dry casks as well) at reactor sites, and remained the responsibility of the plant owners.
 The prohibition of used fuel reprocessing in 1977, combined with the continued accumulation, brought the question of permanent underground disposal to the forefront.

-The Nuclear Waste Policy Act of 1982 established a timetable and procedures for the building of two repositories, funded by fees from utilities, with the federal government taking delivery of the used fuel along with responsibility for its storage starting in 1998.
+The Nuclear Waste Policy Act of 1982 established a timetable and procedures for the building of two repositories, funded by fees from utilities.
+The Office of Civilian Radioactive Waste Management (OCRWM) was set up, and the federal government was required to take delivery of the used fuel along with responsibility for its storage starting in 1998.
 The Act was amended in 1987 to designate Yucca Mountain in Nevada as the sole initial repository for 70,000 tonnes of high-level wastes.
 But there have been delays due to underfunding, legal challenges, and political opposition from Nevada along the way.
-In mid-2008, the DOE submitted to NRC an 8600-page licence application for the repository.
+In mid-2008, the DOE submitted to NRC an 8600-page licence application for the repository, the review of which was expected to take three years.

-In early 2009, the Secretary of Energy in the Barack Obama administration, Steven Chu, stated that notwithstanding the 1987 Act, Yucca Mountain was no longer considered an option, and funding for the project was cut back.
+In early 2009, the Secretary of Energy in the Barack Obama administration, Steven Chu, stated that notwithstanding the 1987 Act, Yucca Mountain was no longer considered an option, and in September 2009 the Obama Administration illegally terminated the project, cutting back funding for it.
 The administration's budget request for FY 2011 envisaged shutting down the project altogetherj.
 In February 2010, the Department of Energy (DOE) filed a motion with the Nuclear Regulatory Commission (NRC) to "stay" the Yucca Mountain licensing review, and said that it intends to withdraw the application "with prejudice", which would prevent it from ever being considered again.
 Also, the DOE's Office of Civilian Radioactive Waste Management, which has run the repository program, would be eliminated, and work on all nuclear waste management issues would be transferred to the DOE Office of Nuclear Energy.
 In hearings during June 2010, the DOE acknowledged that withdrawing the licence application was a policy decision, not science-based.

 However, in June 2010, the NRC's Atomic Safety and Licensing Board (ASLB) ruled that the DOE had no right to substitute its own ideas in place of those legislated by Congress.
-The DOE and the NRC are bound by law to complete their work at Yucca Mountain unless Congress acts to supercede the Nuclear Waste Policy Act.
+The DOE and the NRC are bound by law to complete their work at Yucca Mountain unless Congress acts to supersede the Nuclear Waste Policy Act.
 The ASLB stated: "Unless Congress directs otherwise, DOE may not single-handedly derail the legislated decision-making process by withdrawing the Application.
-DOE’s motion must therefore be denied."8
+DOE’s motion must therefore be denied."8 Though the NRC terminated licensing activities for Yucca Mountain in 2010-11, it was ordered to restart them in 2013.

 Utilities have paid over $17 billion into the Nuclear Waste Fund for the DOE to take over their used fuel, mostly through a 0.1 cent/kWh levy towards final disposal, so that by January 2010 it had accumulated over $31 billion, including investment returns.
-Of this, over $7 billion has been used to fund the Yucca Mountain project.
+Of this, about $8 billion has been used to fund the Yucca Mountain project.
 The fund is growing by about $750 million per year from utility inputs and $1 billion per year from interest.
+At the end of 2012 some 72,100 tonnes of used fuel was stored at reactor sites, with arisings in 2012 having been 2250 tonnes.

 Waste confidence rule

 With the delay in proceeding with a repository for high-level wastes, proponents of new reactor construction must undertake to store used fuel on site indefinitely, so that the DOE does not become liable for delays.
 Hence new standard contracts with DOE specify that the DOE will begin removing used fuel within 20 years of the first refueling of a new reactor.
 As of January 2009, 19 such contracts had been signed under the NRC’s Waste Confidence Rule.
 They are a prerequisite for new reactor licensing.
 In December 2010 a final waste confidence decision was published by NRC, reflecting its confidence that used fuel can be stored safely for at least 60 years at reactor sites after a plant closes, and that a repository will become available "when necessary".
+Thus waste confidence reflects the NRC's reasonable assurance that used fuel can be safely stored for at least 120 years, and is central to its licensing of new reactors and renewing the operating licences of existing units.
 Regulations were changed accordingly in January 2011.

 However, in June 2012 the US Court of Appeals in DC upheld a challenge to this, saying that the NRC “rulemaking at issue here constitutes a major federal action necessitating either an environmental impact statement or a finding of no significant environmental impact."
 It called NRC's assessment of storing spent fuel for at least 120 years "deficient" and said the agency should have calculated "the environmental effects of failing to secure permanent storage" if a repository is never built.
 It also criticised the NRC’s judgment and concluded that the NRC's obligations under the National Environmental Policy Act required a more thorough analysis than it had provided.
 This will now need to be done so as to validate current policy.
 In September 2012 the NRC said that it would complete an environmental impact statement within 24 months, and no final decisions on licence renewal or new licences would be taken meanwhile.